Understanding the DWI Process in New Hampshire

 - The One Leg Stand Test (OLS).

-Police officers are trained to observe specific clues for impairment during each of these tests.
-In addition to these tests, New Hampshire law enforcement occasionally asks a suspect to submit to a Preliminary Breath Test (PBT) on the roadside.
+In addition to FSTs, New Hampshire law enforcement occasionally asks a suspect to submit to a Preliminary Breath Test (PBT) on the roadside.
 Based on performance on these and other tests, law enforcement build probable cause to base an arrest for DWI.

 The Arrest